maksbotan/solar/README.md

 * Arguments of perihelion of orbits are respected
 * Time goes in real scale: 1 day per 1 second by default, configurable in sources
 * All stellar bodies orbital and siderial periods of revolutions are correct
-* Planets sizes and orbit radiuses ratios are correct
+* All size ratios are correct

-*Note*: Earth, Moon and Sun radiuses themselves are arbitrary

 Controls
 ========